reyesp23/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.
+The same solution can be implemented with two different modes on the same device to navigate between stationary clock and traveler's clock.
+This project can become interactive by adding buttons to change the speed or even adding sensors (GPS, Accelerometer).
+I would like to change the UI to make improve the visual communication

 # Prep for Part 2